 Is this a Persian Love Cake?

-If you are a reader of my blog, you know that I am half Persian married to a very Americanized Persian.
+If you are a reader of my blog, you know that I am half Persian.
 I have been raised with Persian food and I cook even more Persian food for my family regularly.
-In all of the family dinners I’ve eaten, family weddings I’ve attended, family parties I’ve enjoyed, I have never ever been served or eaten or heard of a Persian Love Cake.
+In all of the family dinners I’ve eaten, family weddings I have attended, family parties I have enjoyed, I have never ever been served or eaten or heard of a Persian Love Cake.

-From what I’ve read online, the Persian Love Cake is traditionally a cake made with both all purpose flour and almond meal.
+From what I’ve read online, the Persian Love Cake is from Australia and is an ode to Persian flavors.
+It is made with both all purpose flour and almond meal.
 It is also made with aromatic cardamom, rose water and saffron.

 Online I have seen mostly non-Persian bloggers post about the Persian Love Cake in one way, shape or form.
 They range from white cakes made with just flour, some do not contain any saffron at all, but all have some form of roses, rosewater and of course, cardamom.